The answer depends on your holiday/travel dates and your priorities.

 The food is great - dont miss out on the different types of kebab - my favourite is Iskender Kebap.
 Delicious.
 The local cheese, olives, honey, tomatoes and fresh bread make a feast fit for a King and are very cheap and easily available.
 Fish is another great option but can be pricey so know what you are paying for before you eat it.

 All the little dishes (mezes) make a wonderful meal - okra in tomato sauce, humous, cacik, stuffed vegetables and vine leaves, small bite sizes of liver fried with tomatoes etc etc. Gorgeous.

 For drink, you could try a fresh orange juice although I like the slightly sour cherry juice.
-Alcohol is available with locally made gin or vodka, beer such as Efes or for those that dare, Raki - an aniseed based drink which has a kick about 7 years ago
+Alcohol is available with locally made gin or vodka, beer such as Efes or for those that dare, Raki - an aniseed based drink which has a kick over 7 years ago

 hey guys. you'll enjoy your trip to istanbul, be sure about that -) over 7 years agoAnswered by eha via WorldNomads.com